 If you have not done so already, you can activate the setting by going to the Detail tab and clicking Edit, then check the Active box and click Update.

-For additional assistance setting up this use case, please email firstname.lastname@example.org.
+For additional assistance setting up your use case, please email firstname.lastname@example.org.

-We would love to know how much you are able to save in Data Storage costs by recycling emails, please leave us a comment below!
+We would love to know how much you are able to save in Data Storage costs by deleting emails, please leave us a comment below!